-Capital gains generated during the year can be minimised by offsetting it against capital losses or trading losses incurred during the same year.
+Capital gains generated during the year can be minimised by offsetting them against capital losses or trading losses incurred during the same year.

-To reduce capital gain generated on sale of property or other assets during the year consider selling any assets which have lost value and their future is bleak.
+To reduce capital gain generated on the sale of property or other assets during the year consider selling any assets which have lost value and whose future is bleak.

 The 50% discount on capital gains is available where an asset is held for longer than 12 months.
 As this is a considerable saving consider the timing of any sale.